TradeFace/localtuya-homeassistant/README.md

+_I'm no longer working with localtuya-homeassistant.
+Please take a look at https://github.com/TradeFace/tuyamqtt which IMO is a better solution._

 # localtuya-homeassistant

 Local handling for Tuya Devices under Home-Assistant and Hassio, getting parameters from them (as Power Meters: Voltage, Current, Watt)